-It’s official, the World Cup 2018 will be recorded in the highest quality ever.
-That means watching the games at home on the big screen can finally be almost as good as the real thing.
-If you take into account stadium toilet queues and snack prices, watching at home might be even better.
+The World Cup 2018 has been both shot and broadcast in 4K UHD – the highest quality ever.
+That means watching the games at home on the big screen has been almost as good as the real thing.
+Especially if you take into account the unexpected expense of not going home after the second round, if you're English, watching at home is certainly cheaper.

 - Why you should upgrade to a larger TV to watch the 2018 World Cup

-- These are the best TVs to upgrade to
+- The best 4K TVs to upgrade to for Russia 2018

-Watch the World Cup 2018 4K and HDR on BBC
+Watch the World Cup final 2018 in 4K and HDR on BBC

-The BBC has already begun rolling out 4K UHD and HDR content, although for the latter part it uses its own format called HLG.
-This is a version of HDR developed specifically for better broadcasting potential.
-To us consumers it means a better range of contrast and eye-popping colours.
+The BBC uses its own format of HDR called HLG, developed in collaboration with Japan's NHK.
+This is a version of HDR developed specifically for being broadcast or streamed live, rather than downloaded or encoded on a Blu-ray.
+As with all forms of HDR, it means a better range of contrast and eye-popping colours.

 As you'd imagine, this is not straightforward, but fear not as we have assembled a handy guide to what is required to stream World Cup games in 4K from the BBC.